awsdocs/aws-doc-sdk-examples/javav2/example_code/sns/Readme.md

-# Amazon SNS Java code examples
+# Amazon SNS code examples for the SDK for Java

 ## Overview
 This README discusses how to run and test the Java V2 code examples for Amazon Simple Notification Service (Amazon SNS).